mathiasverraes/15yearsddd/manuscript/michiel-overeem/essay.md

 We found a solution for our challenges in the utilization of model-driven development (MDD).
 Model-driven development is claimed to increase both productivity and quality, while lowering complexity by raising the level of abstraction.
 By creating a meta-model[^meta] of the domain, instances of that meta-model can be created to describe the software on a higher level.
 An automated process, or generator, then translates this model into running software.

-[^meta] A meta-model in MDD is like a domain specific language, but does not need a concrete syntax.
+[^meta]: A meta-model in MDD is like a domain specific language, but does not need a concrete syntax.

 The domain of the software itself is expressed in the meta-model and is thus pulled out of the actual source code.
 This allows us to bring our code re-use to a new level, because many instances of a single pattern can be translated into running software by a single transformation.
 It also enables a new level of variability: by changing the model the system changes.
 Variability is at the core of the system.
 Finally, it enables us to separate functionality and technology, and let them evolve at different rates.